BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 Preparation for the training course.

-The preparatory phase includes testing to take parameters of abdominal breathing, thoracic breathing, and heart rate.
-During the test, such important indicators as the duration of the respiratory cycle, the ratio of inspiratory and expiratory time, and the ratio of thoracic and abdominal breathing are determined.
-These indicators will be used later in the training process.
+The preparatory phase includes testing to measure abdominal, thoracic, and heart rates.
+During the test, important indicators such as the duration of the respiratory cycle, the ratio of inspiratory and expiratory time, and the ratio of thoracic and abdominal breathing are determined.
+Later, the training process will utilize these indicators.

 Biofeedback training can conditionally be divided into three key stages.